-Academic Honesty Policy for Online Courses
+Academic Honesty Policy for Online and Residential Courses

-All students participating in an online course will be held accountable for and expected to comply with Midwest Institute's Online Academic Honesty Policy.
-Students are expected to demonstrate academic integrity by completing their own work, assignments, and assessments.
+All students participating in an online and/or residential course will be held accountable for and expected to comply with Midwest Institute's Online Academic Honesty Policy.
+Students are expected to demonstrate academic integrity by completing their own work, assignments, and assessments and on exams.
 Effective planning and progress must be accomplished for students to be successful in their degree program of study.
-Submission of work from another person, whether it is from printed sources or someone other than the student, previously graded papers, papers submitted without proper source citation, or submitting the same paper to multiple courses without the knowledge of all instructors involved, can result in a failing grade or be reported to the campus Director of Education for appropriate sanctions or disciplinary actions.

 All students are expected to adhere to the standards as set forth in the Student Code of Conduct.
 Midwest Institute's administration, faculty, and students believe strongly in the concept of an honor system.
 This belief is based on the knowledge that in competitive professional environments, greater emphasis is placed on originality and integrity of ideas and work.
 All members of the academic community, including faculty, students, and administration, are expected to assist in maintaining the integrity of Midwest Institute, which includes reporting incidents which violate the Student Code of Conduct.